bloominstituteoftechnology/node-testing2-project/README.md

 - [ ] Add a testing database to the project and configure the testing script inside `package.json` to use the testing database.
 Hint: use `cross-env` npm package.
 - [ ] Complete the rest of the CRUD operations and write tests for them.
 - [ ] Add tests for your data access files (models).

-## Submission format

-Follow these steps for completing your project.

-- [ ] Submit a pull request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**